 - Compliance with international standards and forensic quality assurance controls;

 - Operational assistance to countries which lack DVI capacity.

 1 – Scene examination: Depending on the incident, and where it happened, it can take days or even weeks for all the victims and their property to be recovered.

-2 – Post-mortem or PM data: The human remains are examined by specialists to detect forensic evidence to help identify the victim.
+2 – Post-mortem or PM data: The human remains are examined by specialists to detect forensic evidence.
 This can include: